-When specifying an aggregation, Statful takes the metrics it receives and aggregates them based on the mathematical function and time interval of your choosing.
+When specifying an aggregation, Statful takes the metrics it receives and aggregates them based on the mathematical function and time interval of your choice.

-This proves useful,e.g., when you have to collect a lot of data over a minute.
+It proves itself useful, e.g., when you have to collect a lot of data over a minute.

 The following aggregation functions are supported: